Whth/fabricatio/packages/fabricatio-anki/README.md

 # `fabricatio-anki`

-An extension of fabricatio, which brings up the capability of creating fully explainned anki deck package.
+An extension of fabricatio, which brings up the capability of creating fully explained anki deck package.

 ---